Nagaraja-Kamatar/Netflix-Clone/README.md

 Click on a movie to access its details, including a brief description, cast information, and user ratings.
 Get a closer look at your favorite films and TV shows.

+Explore a dynamic movie carousel showcasing popular and trending titles.
+Navigate through a visually appealing selection of movies using intuitive controls.

+### 3. Movie Details Page

+Click on a movie to access its details, including a brief description, cast information, and user ratings.
+Get a closer look at your favorite films and TV shows.